mueslimak3r/mystery-meme/README.md

 # usage

+It should work with any (common) image format. currently it only does stuff with formats that have an alpha channel (for testing/debugging).

-python3 encode.py -i source-image.jpg -o exported-image.png
+python3 encode.py -i source-image.png -o exported-image.png

 # dependencies